krishnamsdpl/latest-info/IQA.md

 Merging is a safe option that preserves the entire history of your repository, while rebasing creates a linear history by moving your feature branch onto the tip of main

+19-05-2023:

+1.What is differebce b/w configmap and Secrets?
+The big difference between Secrets and ConfigMaps are that Secrets are obfuscated with a Base64 encoding. but it is good practice to use Secrets for confidential data (like API keys) and ConfigMaps for non-confidential data (like port numbers).

+kubectl create secret generic apikey --from-literal=API_KEY=123–456

+kubectl create configmap language --from-literal=LANGUAGE=English

+2.What is difference b/w a replication controller and replica set?

+The major difference between a replication controller and replica set is that the rolling-update command works with Replication Controllers, but won't work with a Replica Set.
+This is because Replica Sets are meant to be used as the backend for Deployments.

+3. what difference b/w Deployments, statefulset and daemonsetes?
+Deployments are great for stateless applications that can be easily scaled horizontally.
+StatefulSets are great for applications that require persistent storage and have state that needs to be maintained DaemonSets are great for running an application on every node in the cluster,